 Unpleasant odor from ducts

-Another evident sign of the presence of debris in your commercial or industrial hvac duct system is the ducts emanating unpleasant odor.
+Another evident sign of the presence of debris in your commercial or industrial HVAC duct system is the ducts emanating an unpleasant odor.
 It is a sign you should conduct serious ventilation system cleaning.
-It is best to consult an expert technician who can inspect the air ducts for anything that could be emitting the bad smell.
+It is best to consult an expert technician who can inspect the air ducts for anything that could be emitting a bad smell.

 Strange and unusual noises in the ductwork

-If you have lived in your home or owned a building or comercial area with an hvac system installed, you definitely know how the hvac system sounds when it is operational.
+If you have lived in your home or owned a building or commercial area with an HVAC system installed, you know how the HVAC system sounds when it is operational.
 Your ductwork shouldn’t make a lot of noise while operating.
 If you hear anything more than the general motor sound, your ducts could be experiencing some problems.

-Air that travels through the duct work should deliver relatively consistent airflow from room to room.
+Air that travels through the ductwork should deliver relatively consistent airflow from room to room.
 If you notice that a bathroom, bedroom, or other room in your home doesn’t receive the same level of airflow as other rooms, inconsistency could be the reason.
-Dirty air ducts, accumulation of debris in your air ducts, any leaks you have in your ductwork ultimately decreases the efficiency and increase your energy bill.
+Dirty air ducts, accumulation of debris in your air ducts, and any leaks you have in your ductwork ultimately decrease the efficiency and increase your energy bill.

 All of this causes your system to have to work harder.
 Hiring an air duct technician to clean your ducts won’t only remove harmful contaminants, but can also rule out potential leaks.